 Beach Ultimate is variant of grass Ultimate.
 The rules are the same with the exception that Beach Ultimate is played on a smaller field (75x25m) and is generally played 5-a-side.
 There is also a 4-on-4 version that is slowly gaining popularity.
 The first Beach Ultimate tournament was in 1986 in Texas.
 In 1989 the first

 Canine disc is very simple.
 The dog is the receiver and the player must throw the disc so that the dog can catch it.
 Within the sport itself, there are many different types of disciplines.
 Canine disc is unique to the other classic disciplines because there are not only different organizations within the sport but

-Freestyle Frisbee is an extended game of catch and throw where freestylers perform special “tricks” or maneuvers before performing the catch.
+Flying Disc Frisbee is an extended game of catch and throw where freestylers perform special “tricks” or maneuvers before performing the catch.
 These frisbee tricks can be simple, like a quick tip to an under the leg catch, or quite complicated.
-Freestyle frisbee is usually distinguished from other frisbee sports because it uses the nail delay,
+Freestyle frisbee is usually distinguished from other frisbee sports because it uses the nail

 Players throw as far as they can from behind a line.
 The distance from the throwing line to where the disc first hits the ground is measured.
 Players get five attempts per round and up to three rounds per day to try and get their longest throw.
 Measuring is done with a laser rangefinder to

 The intention of the game Discathon is a racing event covering a course that can be 200 meters to 1 kilometer long from start to finish.
 Players carry two or three discs that are thrown alternately.
 A player’s disc must travel the appointed course of mandatory obstacles that must be passed in a specific direction.

 Description This event is similar to archery — except with flying discs.
 The goal is to throw as accurately as possible through a square target.
 Players throw four discs from each of seven different positions (as illustrated).
 The target is a standing square frame measuring 1.5 meters by 1.5 meters, which is at a height